 There’s not much purpose in composing a launch plan and setting a date if you’re yet to discover and organise other fundamental parts before the doors open.

-This can include things like cyber security and client data protection, tax and profit-taking responsibilities, and time-consuming processes like licencing or certification procedures.
+This can include things like cyber security and client data protection, tax and profit-taking responsibilities, and time-consuming processes like licensing or certification procedures.

 This also might be a good time to ask yourself if you fully understand your leasing and rental conditions.
 For example, are there any limitations on patronage or perhaps conditions relating to expansion of a dining area onto a street or courtyard?